-Menopause is a natural stage of life, but it often comes with a lot of changes that can be confusing or even a bit alarming if you’re not sure what to expect.
+Menopause is a natural stage of life, but it often comes with a lot of changes that can be confusing or even a bit alarming if you don't know what to expect.
 Changes to your vaginal discharge are one of them.
 Many women wonder what’s “normal” and what might be a sign of something else.
-Let’s explore how vaginal discharge changes during menopause, what to expect, and when it’s time to see a doctor.
+Let’s explore how vaginal discharge changes during menopause, what to expect, and tips for maintaining vaginal health.

 How does vaginal discharge change during menopause?